jeromeboivin/ollama-chat/README.md

 2. **name**: This is the name of the chatbot.
 It should be a string that uniquely identifies the chatbot.

 3. **preferred_model**: This is the model that the chatbot uses to generate responses.
-It should be a string that specifies the Ollama model's name.
+It should be a string that specifies the Ollama or OpenAI model's name.

 4. **system_prompt**: This is the initial prompt that the chatbot uses to start a conversation.
 It should be a string that describes the chatbot's role and provides some context for the conversation.
 It can also include a list of possible prompt commands that the chatbot can use.

 5. **tools**: An optional array of tool names to be activated automatically for this chatbot.

+6. **starts_conversation**: An optional boolean that specifies whether the chatbot will initiate the conversation.

+7. **use_openai**: An optional boolean that specifies whether to use OpenAI for generating responses instead of Ollama.

 **Note**: special token `{possible_prompt_commands}` in the system prompt will be replaced by the possible commands automatically (see [How to Use Special Switches] section above).